anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 </ol>
 </li>
 <li>Test runs using reference model VNFs will validate RA chosen by the VNF-supplier meets developer needs</li>
-<li>Verification decisions will be based on data6.
+<li>Verification decisions will be based on data.
 Test harness is &ldquo;compatible&rdquo;, or &ldquo;conforms&rdquo; to testing against standard interfaces and services</li>
 <li>VNF functionality easily tested w/ addition of Supplier Apparatus</li>
 <li>Leverage test harnesses from existing open source projects where practical, and applicable.&nbsp;</li>
 </ol>